BCLibCoop/nnels-a11y-publishing/DropScripts/LangTag/LangTag.ReadMe.md

 The names of these options are case-sensitive.

+### attrsToMove

+List of attributes to move from body tag to html tag.
+Will normally include 2 names: lang, and xml:lang.

 ### acceptFileNameExtensions

 Optional.
 The script will ignore any files whose file name does not end in one of the listed extensions